 Two midterm exams will be given on September 27 and November 7 (from 8:30 pm to 9:50 pm), and a final exam will be given on December 14th (from 2:15 pm to 5 pm).
 You have to make sure there are no conflicts in your schedule - we cannot grant a makeup exam.
 The registrar's policy is that students are responsible for avoiding exam conflicts, and exceptions will not be granted in this course.
+The exams will be conducted online through Respondus lockdown browser.
+You should resolve and address all of the technical issues before the exam.
+Technical problems will not be used as a valid excuse for the exam.

 If you cannot take a midterm due to exceptional circumstances (documented illness or death in the immediate family), discuss this with the instructor as soon as possible.
-We will increase the weights of the other parts of the course accordingly but not have make-up exams.
+We will increase the weights of the other parts of the course accordingly but not have makeup exams.
 If you miss the final with a valid excuse, you will receive an Incomplete in the course and a makeup final will be scheduled as promptly as possible after the end of the semester.
 The exams will be multiple choice, graded via scantron sheets (fill in the bubble with a #2 pencil).